Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Main Results

 \begin{theorem}[Finding the Shortest Path to $\mc S_T$] Let $\mc M = (\mc S,\mc A, P, r, \gamma)$ be a deterministic MDP with initial state $s_0$, intermediate states $\mc S_{I} = \{s_{i_1},s_{i_2},\dots,s_{i_N}\}$, and terminal states $\mc S_{T}$.
 Suppose $\mc M$ satisfies Assumption \ref{assump:OneWayIntermediateStates}, \ref{assump:diff_settings_IS} (b), and \ref{assump:min_dist_IS}, the reward function $r(\cdot)$ follows the intermediate reward setting (Table \ref{tab:reward_setting}), and the value function, Q-function are zero-initialized \eqref{eq:zero_init}. $\forall s \in \mc S\backslash\mc S_{T}$, let

 If $\mc S_{T}$ is directly reachable from $s$, and $d$ and $d_I$ satisfy

-where $h$ is the minimum distance between two intermediate states (Assumption \ref{assump:min_dist_IS}), then after $k\geq d$ synchronous value iteration updates \eqref{eq:SyncValueIter}, an agent following the greedy policy will pursue the shortest path to $\mc S_{T}$. \end{theorem} The proof of Theorem \ref{thm:find_closest_TerminalState} has the same flavor as the proof of Theorem \ref{thm:find_closest_IS}.
+where $h$ is the minimum distance between two intermediate states (Assumption \ref{assump:min_dist_IS}), then after $k\geq d$ synchronous value iteration updates \eqref{eq:SyncValueIter}, an agent following the greedy policy will pursue the shortest path to $\mc S_{T}$. \end{theorem} The proof of Theorem \ref{thm:find_closest_TerminalState} shares the same idea as the proof of Theorem \ref{thm:find_closest_IS}.
 We first provide an explicit expression of the value function $V_k(s)$ for $k\leq d_I+h$, in Lemma \ref{lemma:Vk_Bound_directly_reachable_k<dI+h}.
+In addition, we demonstrate that $V_k(s)$ is monotonic decreasing as $D(s,\mc S_T)$ increases when $k\leq d_I+h$, since $V_k(s)$ is only affected by the closest $\mc S_I$ and $\mc S_T$ when $k\leq d_I+h$.
 Then we show the value function is monotonically decreasing as the distance $D(s,\mc S_T)$ increases for all $k\geq d$, when the conditions in Theorem \ref{thm:find_closest_TerminalState} are satisfied.
+Similar to Theorem \ref{thm:find_closest_IS}, we use the relative magnitude $B/B_I$ to show the the monotonicity of $V_k(s)$ still holds when $k>d_I+h$.
+More precisely, we use the bound of $B/B_I$ to ensure the rewards from pursuing $\mc S_T$ will be larger than all future rewards from any other trajectories that {\em do not} pursuit $\mc S_T$.
 Finally, we use the monotonicity of $V_k(s)$ to show that greedy policies find the shortest path to $\mc S_T$.
 The proof of Theorem \ref{thm:find_closest_TerminalState} is provided in Appendix \ref{proof:find_closest_TerminalState}.

 Intuitively, Theorem \ref{thm:find_closest_TerminalState} indicates that, if a state $s$ is ``close enough'' to the terminal states $\mc S_T$, then the greedy policy will lead the agent from $s$ to $\mc S_T$ following the shortest path, given sufficient number of value iteration updates.
 Note that Theorem \ref{thm:find_closest_TerminalState} implicitly uses the fact that, in the OWMP setting, there could exist some states from which both $\mc S_I$ and $\mc S_T$ are directly reachable (see Figure \ref{fig:setting2}).